Before you start

 As we get into the user account management, we need to understand how is a user account created inside the system.
 In Windows each user account is represented by something known as Security Identifier (SID).
 The system identifies each user account using the Security Identifier, not the user account name.
 When we create new user account, what we really do is create a new SID.
 As a user logs in, the system activates the SID and loads the specific user profile.
 The user name is really nothing more than an attribute of the SID.
 There is a lot of information that we can store about users (address, telephone numbers, e-mail address, company information, etc.), but the key thing to remember is that all that information really revolves around the SID.
 Example of a SID would be: "S-1-5-21-3623811015-3361044348-30300820-1013".

-There are two types of accounts that we can create:
+There are two general types of accounts that we can create in Windows environment:

 The process of local authentication requires that we authenticate through Security Accounts Manager (SAM) database which is located on the local machine itself.
 As a user goes to log on, the user must provide a valid credentials for the log in process.
 These valid credentials include a user name and a users password.
 Once these credentials are entered, they are checked in the local SAM database.
 If they are validated, the user is permitted to log on to the computer.
 When the user logs in, the system will load its user profile.